Imran Khan (footballer): NEROCA

 On 7 January 2020, it was announced that Khan had joined I-League club NEROCA.
 Khan made his debut for the club on 14 January 2020 in a 1–0 victory against Real Kashmir.

 NorthEast United

 In 2020, Imran was signed by NorthEast United on a two-year deal.
 He scored his first goal in Indian Super League and for the club against Chennaiyin FC on 18 February 2021.
-In 2020–21 season he made six appearances for NorthEast United and scored a goal.
+In the 2020–21 season he made six appearances for NorthEast United and scored a goal.

 He played his first match of the 2021–22 Indian Super League season on 4 December 2021, which ended in a 2–1 win as a substitute for Rochharzela in the 95th minute of the game.
 In the end of the season he made 17 appearances for the club and provides three assists and became the highest assist provider in the 2021–22 season for NorthEast United.